Can a Child Decide Custody?

 At What Age Can a Child Choose Which Parent to Live With?

 Parents are generally awarded custody if the courts deem that it is in the child’s best interest.
 While a child’s custodial preference only plays a role, that role can become larger if the child is 14 years of age or older.

 No law stipulates at what age a child’s preference for custody carries more weight.
 However, after the age of 14, judges tend to rely more heavily on the preference of a child since they are more mature by that age and can effectively articulate why they believe it is in their best interest to live with one parent over another.

 Though the age of 14 is a standard, there are plenty of examples of children much younger who have made strong witnesses in their child custody cases.

 Why Children Are Not Allowed to Decide Custody

 Decisions about child custody are typically solely based on what is in the child’s best interest.
 While children have some notion of what is best for them, they are not yet mature enough to make such important decisions on their own.

-If the decision of custody was left to a child, they may choose the parent that allows them to stay up late, miss school, eat unhealthy food, etc. Essentially, children are too young to make custodial decisions that will have a major impact on them as well as their parents.
+If the decision of custody was left to a child, they could choose the parent who allows them to stay up late, miss school, eat unhealthy food, etc. Essentially, children are too young to make custodial decisions that will have a major impact on them as well as their parents.

 What Factors a Judge Considers When Deciding Child Custody